Sheeren-Caw/cdefense-docker-compose/README.md

 ## Download the required files

-The two files required for deploying the services using docker.
-Please download them to your server onto an indenpent directory and name it accordingly (example: clouddefense-onprem-services or anything your prefer)
+The files required for deploying the services using docker are under the cdefense-docker-compose directory.
+Please download that directory to your server.
+It contains three files
 1. docker-compose.yaml
 2. .env
+3. default.env (duplicate of .env): This is because sometimes when you download a file starting with "." (.env) the cloud provider example Google Cloud doesn't show that on the file system if you use a GUI.
+You'll have to view hidden files using 'ls -a'

 ## Docker Compose